cncf/glossary/definitions/portability.md

 ### How it helps

 This problem is solved by portability by building executable programs for different platforms from source code; this is what is usually understood by "porting".
+Portability helps to avoid "lock-in" to certain operating environments, e.g. cloud providers or vendors.
+It allows the users to choose from a wider range of operating environments.